MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/installing-on-subsequent-computers.md

 3. Select a new Dynamics GP instance and click Next

-###

     If you are installing Dynamics GP on a computer with an existing instance of Dynamics GP, select Create a new instance and enter a name for the new instance.
-See Multiple instances of Dynamics GP on page 82 for more information.
+For more information, see [Multiple instances of Dynamics GP](#multiple-instances-of-dynamics-gp).

 4. In the Select a Country/Region window, select the primary country or region where you do business.
 Click Next.